+- Events are python dictionaries, containing the following items:
-- Events are python dictionaries, containing the following items: - EVENT_PATH: The path of the triggering file. - EVENT_TYPE: The type of event.
-File events have the type "watchdog", since the files are monitored using the watchdog python module. - EVENT_RULE: The rule that triggered the event, which contains the recipe that the handler will turn into a job.

-- EVENT_TIME: The timestamp of the triggering event.
-Any extra data supplied by the monitor.
-File events are by default initialized with the base directory of the event and a hash of the event's triggering path. - Event patterns inherit from the BasePattern class.
-An instance of an event pattern class describes a specific trigger a monitor should be looking for. - Monitors inherit from the BaseMonitor class.
-They listen for set triggers (defined by given event patterns), and create events when those triggers happen.
-The file event monitor uses the Watchdog module to monitor given directories for changes.
-The Watchdog monitor is initialized with an instance of the WatchdogEventHandler class to handle the watchdog events.
+- EVENT_PATH: The path of the triggering file.
+EVENT_TYPE: The type of event, e.g. "watchdog".
+EVENT_RULE: The rule that triggered the event, which contains the recipe that the handler will turn into a job. - EVENT_TIME: The timestamp of the triggering event. - Any extra data supplied by the monitor.
+File events are by default initialized with the base directory of the event and a hash of the event's triggering path. - The file event monitor inherits from the BaseMonitor class.
+It uses the Watchdog module to monitor given directories for changes.
+The Watchdog monitor is initialized with an instance of the WatchdogEventHandler class as its event handler.
 When the Watchdog monitor is triggered by a file event, the handle_event method is called on the event handler, which in turn creates an event based on the specifics of the triggering event.
 The event is then sent to the runner to be put in the even queue. - The runner is implemented as the class MeowRunner.
 When initialized with at least one instance of a monitor, handler, and conductor, it validates them.
 When started, all the monitors, handlers, and conductors it was initialized with are started.
-It also creates pipes for the communication between each element and the runner.
+It also creates pipes for the communication between each element and the runner. - Recipes inherit from the BaseRecipe class.
+They mainly exist to contain data about a given recipe, but also contain validation checks.

-- Recipes inherit from the BaseRecipe class.
-They serve primarily as a repository for the specific details of a given recipe.
-This typically includes identifying the particular script to be executed, but also contain validation checks of these instructions.
-The contained data and procedures in a recipe collectively describe the distinct actions to be taken when a corresponding job is executed. - Handlers inherit from the BaseHandler class.
+- Handlers inherit from the BaseHandler class.
 Handler classes are for a specific type of job, like the execution of bash scripts.
-When started, it enters an infinite loop, where it repeatedly asks the runner for a valid event in the event queue, and then creates a job for the recipe, and sends it to the runner to put in the job queue. - Conductors inherit from the BaseConductor class.
+When started, it enters an infinite loop, where it asks the runner for a valid event in the event queue, and then creates a job for the recipe, and sends it to the runner to put in the job queue. - Conductors inherit from the BaseConductor class.
 Conductor classes are for a specific type of job, like the execution of bash scripts.
-When started, it enters an infinite loop, where it repeatedly asks the runner for a valid job in the job queue, and then attempts to execute it.
+When started, it enters an infinite loop, where it asks the runner for a valid job in the job queue, and then attempts to execute it.